ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

     *   a local reference beginning with `#`

 For an _Attached RO-Crate Package_:
-* The `@id` MUST be a relative path that resolves to a directory that is present in the _RO-Crate Root_.
+* If the @id is a relative path, then it MUST that resolve to a directory which must be present in the RO-Crate Root along with its parent directories.

 For a _Detached RO-Crate Package_:
 * If the `@id` is a _URI Path it MAY be used to create a directory and MAY resolve to a service which returns a list of files